satijalab/azimuth/README.md

 ## Installation

-You can install SeuratMapper from GitHub with:
+You can install Azimuth from GitHub with:

 ``` r
 if (!requireNamespace('remotes', quietly = TRUE) {